CDD disclosure questions are not about memorizing a paragraph. They are about spotting a trigger.

 This post explains how this topic appears on the Florida real estate sales associate exam.
 It is not legal, tax, lending, appraisal, brokerage, title, insurance, closing, or professional advice.
 For a real transaction or real-world decision, verify current requirements with the official source or consult a qualified licensed Florida professional.

+F.S.
 190.048

-CDD sale disclosure statute
+CDD sale-disclosure statute

 3